 Robert Schmidt (Treasurer)

-Kolenko received his BSEE from Norwich University in 1984, and MS Telecommunications Management from Golden Gate University in 1988.
-He has authored research papers for the government addressing VoIP and IPsec, First Responder Next-Gen Secure Communications Systems, the NCS Internet Priority System, Next-Gen Multilevel Security Systems, and Continuous Monitoring.
+Kolenko received his BSEE from Norwich University in 1984, and MS Telecommunications Management from Golden Gate University in 1989.
+He has authored papers for the government that address Continuous Monitoring, Insider Threat Technical Countermeasures, First Responder Next-Gen Secure Communications Systems, and Next-Gen Multilevel Security Systems.

 Neal focuses on policy, strategy, operations, and technology development for trusted cyber operations, for government and industry, in PwC’s Washington Federal Programs practice.
 He also works with corporate clients in PwC’s Forensics practice, for crisis response and countermeasures against cyber crime, insider threats, and industrial espionage.
 He has over 15 years of experience in law, policy, strategy, planning, interagency coordination, operations, and technology development for counterterrorism, cyber security, homeland security, and countering weapons of mass destruction (WMD).